 LEON PLANTINGA, Concert Director

 The Henry L & Lucy G Moses Prof Emeritus of Music at Yale, Plantinga graduated from Calvin College, Grand Rapids, Michigan, in 1957.
 He received a M.Mus. in piano performance from Michigan State University in 1959, and a Ph.D. in the History of Music from Yale in 1964.
-On the Yale faculty from 1963 until his retirement in 2005, Plantinga served as chair of the Department of Music for ten years.
-For six years in the 1990s, he was the Director of the Division of the Humanities.
-After retirement Plantinga spent a year at the Princeton Institute for Advance Study, and is currently Interim Director of the Yale Collection of Musical Instruments.
-He has written widely on music of the later eighteenth and the nineteenth centuries, with books on Schumann as a music critic, a life and works study of Muzio Clementi, a history of nineteenth-century European music, and a study of the Beethoven concertos.
-Plantinga has published many articles and reviews in professional journals, and, lately, in the TLS of London.
+On the Yale faculty from 1963 until his retirement in 2005, Plantinga served as chair of the Department of Music for 10 years.
+He has written widely on music of the later 18th and the 19th centuries, with books on Schumann as a music critic, a life and works study of Muzio Clementi, a history of nineteenth-century European music, and a study of the Beethoven concertos.

-Hailed by The New York Times as “striking and resourceful…handsomely brooding,” Hannah Lash's music has been performed worldwide with commissions from The Fromm Foundation, The Naumburg Foundation, The Boston Symphony Chamber Players, Alabama Symphony Orchestra, Los Angeles Chamber Orchestra, Carnegie Hall, Orchestra of the Swan, and Talujon Percussion, among others.
-Lash has received numerous honors and prizes, including a Charles Ives Scholarship from the American Academy of Arts and Letters, a fellowship from Yaddo Artist Colony, the Naumburg Prize, the Barnard Rogers Prize, and the Bernard and Rose Sernoffsky Prize in Composition.
-Lash obtained her Ph.D in Composition from Harvard University in 2010.
-She has held teaching positions at Harvard University, Alfred University, and currently serves on the composition faculty at Yale University School of Music.
+Hailed by The New York Times as “striking and resourceful…handsomely brooding,” Lash's music has been performed worldwide with commissions from the Boston Symphony Chamber Players, Alabama Symphony Orchestra, Los Angeles Chamber Orchestra and Carnegie Hall among others.
+Her many honors and prizes include a Charles Ives Scholarship from the American Academy of Arts and Letters and a fellowship from Yaddo Artist Colony.
+She has a Ph.D in Composition from Harvard University in 2010 and currently serves on the composition faculty at Yale University School of Music.